TiaSirio/Dream/README.md

-# Dream Platform Project 💭
+# Dream Platform - Data-Driven Predictive Farming in Telangana 💭

 DREAM is a digital platform designed to visualize and analyze high-resolution geospatial data, providing insights into changes over time in the agriculture ecosystem.